 Generally, it can be said that electrical conduction is mainly through intercom-nected water-filled pores.
 If the rocks are fresh, the conduction is mainly through the water, while the alteration lining the walls of the pores is the decisive factor, when created at temperatures between 50 and 200°C, due to its very conductive properties.
 At higher temperatures resistive alteration takes over, changing the decisive conduction carrying mechanism again to the water.
-Figure 3 summarizes this and shows how the resistivity of waterbearing rocks changes with alteration the temperature.
-High-resistivity core within a low-resistivity coat is typical for most highgeothermal temperature systems and has to do with the resistive alteration minerals that form at higher Further temperatures. discussion on resistivity of rocks and its correlation to the properties of geothermal systems will not be given here, but the reader is referred to Arnason et al. for (2000)further information.
+Figure 3 summarizes this and shows how the resistivity of waterbearing rocks changes with the alteration and temperature.
+High-resistivity core within a low-resistivity coat is typical for most hightemperature geothermal systems and has to do with the resistive alteration minerals that form at higher Further temperatures. discussion on resistivity of rocks and its correlation to the properties of geothermal systems will not be given here, but the reader is referred to Árnason et al. for (2000)further information.

-FIGURE 3: Resistivity of rocks and its association with alteration and temperature (Árnason et al., 2000)
+and temperature (Árnason et al., 2000)